How a high-flying balloon could search for life on hellishly hot Venus

 The mission, which has been proposed before but was recently bolstered by a 2018 study that assessed the technologies available to support it, would be the space agency's first to visit the planet since 1989.

-“NASA is saying Venus’ time has come,” said Jim Cutts, manager of special projects at the Jet Propulsion Laboratory in Pasadena, California and leader of the 2018 study.
+“We think Venus’ time has come,” said Jim Cutts, a program manager in the Solar System Exploration Directorate at the Jet Propulsion Laboratory in Pasadena, California and leader of the 2018 study.
 “Venus is partly forgotten because it’s difficult to explore, but the key thing that has happened to turn things around is the development of these new technologies.”

 Venus lies farther from the sun than Mercury, the innermost planet, but its heat-trapping atmosphere makes it the hottest of all planets.
 Temperatures on the Venusian surface can reach 880 degrees Fahrenheit, meaning it's all but impossible for conventional spacecraft to explore it.